Louis Thomas Jérôme Auzoux: Life

 Louis Auzoux obtained a medical degree in 1818 and was appointed to the surgical department of the Hotel-Dieu with Guillaume Dupuytren.

-In 1820 he visited the papier-mâché workshop of Francois Ameline and later (1827) set up a workshop making very accurate human and veterinary anatomical models in his Normandy birthplace Saint-Aubin-d'Écrosville.
+In 1820 he visited the papier-mâché workshop of Jean-François Ameline and later (1827) set up a workshop making very accurate human and veterinary anatomical models in his Normandy birthplace Saint-Aubin-d'Écrosville.
 This traded as Maison Auzoux.
 Auzoux also made large scale zoological and botanical models for educational use.
 The models were called "anatomy clastique" (Greek klastos - broken in pieces), because they could be taken apart to show the full structure.
 The company also traded in other natural history material.

 Fabrication process

 The process invented by Dr Auzoux consisted in a mix of paper pulp, glue and cork powder, pressed in paper-lined molds, following papier-maché method.